lubabalojozi/MWEB-TASK/README.md

 Most the parameter in the script require your input as I cannot use my own AWS credentials for security reasons.

-I have alos attached the CSV file to be uploaded on s3.
+I have alos attached the CSV file to be uploaded on s3 (Lu-siblings).

 For Postman testing please use the below: